SystemsApproach/ops/control.rst

 raised at the end of Chapter 4.
-We return to that same question at the end of this chapter, but to set the stage, we now have the option of Runtime Control maintaining authoritative configuration and control state for the system in its K/V store.
+We return to that same question at the end of this chapter, but to set the stage, we now have the option of Runtime Control maintaining authoritative configuration and control state for the system in its key-value store.
 This raises the question of how to “share ownership” of configuration state with the repositories that implement Lifecycle Management.